BlackLine (NASDAQ:BL) Issues Q2 2022 Earnings Guidance

 BlackLine (NASDAQ:BL – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of 0-$0.01 for the period, compared to the consensus EPS estimate of 0.
 The company issued revenue guidance of $126.00 million-$127.00 million, compared to the consensus revenue estimate of $125.22 million.BlackLine also updated its FY 2022 guidance to $0.08-$0.11 EPS.

-BlackLine (NASDAQ:BL – Get Rating) last posted its quarterly earnings results on Thursday, May 5th.
-The technology company reported $0.01 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.08) by $0.09.
-The business had revenue of $120.24 million during the quarter, compared to analyst estimates of $119.57 million.
+BlackLine (NASDAQ:BL – Get Rating) last issued its quarterly earnings data on Thursday, May 5th.
+The technology company reported $0.01 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.08) by $0.09.
+The firm had revenue of $120.24 million for the quarter, compared to analyst estimates of $119.57 million.
 BlackLine had a negative net margin of 19.28% and a negative return on equity of 12.37%.
-The firm’s revenue was up 21.6% compared to the same quarter last year.
-During the same period in the prior year, the firm earned ($0.14) earnings per share.
-As a group, analysts forecast that BlackLine will post -0.86 EPS for the current year.
+BlackLine’s revenue was up 21.6% on a year-over-year basis.
+During the same period in the previous year, the firm earned ($0.14) EPS.
+Research analysts anticipate that BlackLine will post -0.86 earnings per share for the current fiscal year.

-In other news, Director Thomas Unterman sold 500 shares of the stock in a transaction on Tuesday, February 22nd.
-The shares were sold at an average price of $71.13, for a total value of $35,565.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CTO Peter Hirsch sold 3,427 shares of BlackLine stock in a transaction dated Tuesday, February 22nd.
-The shares were sold at an average price of $71.13, for a total transaction of $243,762.51.
+In other news, CTO Peter Hirsch sold 3,427 shares of the business’s stock in a transaction dated Tuesday, February 22nd.
+The stock was sold at an average price of $71.13, for a total transaction of $243,762.51.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director Thomas Unterman sold 500 shares of the business’s stock in a transaction dated Monday, May 2nd.
+The stock was sold at an average price of $66.82, for a total value of $33,410.00.
+Following the transaction, the director now directly owns 45,801 shares of the company’s stock, valued at $3,060,422.82.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 4,927 shares of company stock valued at $349,413 in the last three months.
-9.71% of the stock is owned by insiders.
+Over the last three months, insiders have sold 4,927 shares of company stock valued at $349,413.
+Corporate insiders own 9.71% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Bank Julius Baer & Co.
-Ltd Zurich acquired a new position in BlackLine in the fourth quarter valued at about $88,000.
-Advisors Asset Management Inc. boosted its holdings in shares of BlackLine by 239.9% in the 4th quarter.
-Advisors Asset Management Inc. now owns 1,363 shares of the technology company’s stock worth $141,000 after acquiring an additional 962 shares in the last quarter.
-Public Employees Retirement System of Ohio acquired a new stake in BlackLine during the 4th quarter valued at $144,000.
-Mackenzie Financial Corp raised its position in BlackLine by 12.1% in the 1st quarter.
-Mackenzie Financial Corp now owns 3,069 shares of the technology company’s stock valued at $225,000 after purchasing an additional 331 shares during the last quarter.
-Finally, Virtu Financial LLC acquired a new position in BlackLine in the fourth quarter worth $253,000.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Maverick Capital Ltd. boosted its holdings in BlackLine by 1,062.0% in the first quarter.
+Maverick Capital Ltd. now owns 6,786 shares of the technology company’s stock valued at $497,000 after purchasing an additional 6,202 shares in the last quarter.
+NEXT Financial Group Inc lifted its stake in BlackLine by 14.8% in the fourth quarter.
+NEXT Financial Group Inc now owns 4,679 shares of the technology company’s stock valued at $485,000 after buying an additional 604 shares during the last quarter.
+Prudential Financial Inc. lifted its stake in BlackLine by 4.8% in the first quarter.
+Prudential Financial Inc. now owns 6,352 shares of the technology company’s stock valued at $465,000 after buying an additional 289 shares during the last quarter.
+Cambridge Investment Research Advisors Inc. lifted its stake in BlackLine by 14.7% in the first quarter.
+Cambridge Investment Research Advisors Inc. now owns 5,251 shares of the technology company’s stock valued at $384,000 after buying an additional 673 shares during the last quarter.
+Finally, Marshall Wace LLP purchased a new stake in BlackLine in the fourth quarter valued at approximately $370,000.

 BlackLine Company Profile (Get Rating)